 Grassley touts bipartisan infrastructure bill in Indianola visit

-U.S. Sen. Chuck Grassley spoke about the bipartisan infrastructure plan in an Aug.
-31 visit to Indianola.
+U.S. Sen. Chuck Grassley spoke about the bipartisan infrastructure plan during an Aug.
+31, 2021 visit to Indianola.
 (Photo by Katie Akin / Iowa Capital Dispatch)

 U.S. Sen. Chuck Grassley touted his support of the bipartisan infrastructure bill in a visit to Indianola on Tuesday, highlighting the bill’s funding for broadband, bridges and more.